Home » House & Home » Organizing and Decluttering Ideas » Declutter Your Home Checklist: Den & Linen Closet

 Manuals.

-Take a good hard look at all the bedding and towels that reside in your linen closet.
-If you are anything like me, you have held on too long to flat sheets that maybe don’t have their matching fitted partner.
+Take a good, hard look at all the bedding and towels in your linen closet.
+If you are anything like me, you have held on too long to flat sheets that may not have their matching fitted partner.
 (I know, they make great drop cloths!)

 And let’s not even talk about how pillowcases seem to multiply like rabbits!

-Spend a few minutes matching up the flat and fitted sheets with their corresponding pillowcases.
-I like to put them all together in one of the pillowcases so all I need to do is grab the one pillowcase and I have the entire set.
+Spend a few minutes matching the flat and fitted sheets with their corresponding pillowcases.
+I like to put them all together in one pillowcase, so all I need to do is grab the one pillowcase and I have the entire set.

-And then there are the bedspreads and quilts that are perfectly good, but just aren’t your style anymore!
+And then there are the bedspreads and quilts that are perfectly good but no longer your style!
 Ugh, I know!
-But they are taking up space in your home and if you aren’t likely to use them again, send them somewhere where they will get used.
+But they are taking up space in your home, and if you aren’t likely to use them again, send them somewhere where they will be used.
 OR…if by chance you have one of those lovely Candlewick Bedspreads, upcycle it into hand towels!

 Stack of towels.